vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 _Jayantavidhi_-on Uttarayaṇa Sunday; worship of Sun; KKV 16-17, HV II, 525 (from Bhav.
 U).
 Hemādri reads' Jayanta uttararkṣe ādityagaṇa', while KKV reads "Jayantetyuttare jñeyo ayane gaṇa-'.

-_Jayādvādasi-Phā. śu.
+_Jayādvādaśi-Phā. śu.
 12th with Puṣya nakṣatra is so called; gifts and _tapas_ on it yield merit crores of times; KKV 349, HV I. 1146 (from Ādityapurāṇa ).

 _Jayantavrata_-worship of Jayanta, son of Indra, makes one happy; HV I. 792 (from Vi.
 Dh. only a half verse ).